system-adminUpdated 2026-06-24

 SymptomLikely causeWhat to do

-Docker not foundDocker Desktop is not installed or not runningInstall Docker Desktop and start it before running the script
+Docker not foundDocker Desktop is not installed or not runningInstall Docker Desktop and start it before running the installer

 localhost:3000 shows nothingServices still startingWait 60 seconds and refresh